 Boundary Oak Boarding School

-I live in the boarding house with my family, working alongside the housemaster, Mr Ekin and other resident staff and gap students.
+I live in the boarding house with my family, working alongside other resident staff and gap students.
 Our aim is simple – to ensure that the children are happy, comfortable and above all, having fun!”
 Carol Plumpton, Housemistress and Head of Boarding

 Dormitories are split up into age-groups to cope with different bed-times, with smaller bedrooms that sleep 2-3 for the older boarders to recognise their seniority in the school.
 All children are encouraged to decorate their dorms areas with posters, pictures and items from home such as cuddly toys.